dannyoka/feedback/README.md

 Also, all backend report aggregation is performed at the DB level, rather than using `filter` and `reduce` functions at the API or frontend.

-Were I to continue building this out, I would add more comments in the code for future developers, and implement testing.
+Were I to continue building this out, I would add more comments in the code for future developers, and implement testing and implement more modular CSS, rather than using inline styling.
+Obviously, the content is lacking and devoid of styling, but that was a conscious choice, since I felt the focus was to make the feedback app functional and usable from any page in the app.